Religion Unplugged

 One of those who led that trip, Don Yelton, is now retired and lives in Hendersonville, North Carolina, which faces a state of emergency after Helene.
 I tried calling him this week but could not reach him before my deadline.

-Even when I returned to New Orleans and the Mississippi Gulf Coast months after Katrina, I recall being struck, as I wrote then, by the “miles and miles of debris — miniature mountains of three limbs, mattresses, broken chairs, smashed toy robots and mildewed stuffed animals piled high outside thousands of homes.”
+Even when I returned to New Orleans and the Mississippi Gulf Coast months after Katrina, I recall being struck, as I wrote then, by the “miles and miles of debris — miniature mountains of tree limbs, mattresses, broken chairs, smashed toy robots and mildewed stuffed animals piled high outside thousands of homes.”

 From a distance, the Helene aftermath has a similar staggering feel.